 Innovative chefs and foodservice operators are breathing new life into the enduring comfort food trend.
 One creative path is through “grown-up” versions of the classics.
 Bold ingredient additions—like mac and cheese laced with sriracha or not-so-traditional poutine – crispy fries with various toppings and sauces.

-One of my favorites is Tonkotsu Poutine - A plant-forward version full of rich umami notes featuring our Custom Culinary® Tonkotsu Ramen Broth and our PanRoast® Brown Gravy Mix.
-This poutine starts with those crispy fries, and is laced with the tonkotsu flavored gravy, then topped with tofu, kimchi, green onions and sweet red peppers.
+One of my favorites is Chickpea Fry Poutine – a plant-forward version with flavors of Roasted Garlic, Al Pastor, and Chicken-flavored Vegetable Consomme.
 I often sneak some shredded chicken, pork or beef on top if the vegetarian version is not of concern.

 Taking a closer look at popular international comfort foods, we find common threads that can help to inspire innovation.
 Start with a recognizable format and change the condiments, fillings or toppings—think about a German Weiner Schnitzel, Italian gnocchi, soups or sauce-covered meals like a down-home beef stew.
 Then lace in a Latin-style Habanero Orange Sauce or the fermented flavors of a Korean-Style Sweet Heat Sauce.
 Or what about a Roasted Vegetable Shakshuka?